julietmwong27/Respirometry/Respirometer_SOP.md

   c.
 Unscrew the holding plates and remove the chambers.
   d.
 If collecting water samples, note the time when you either unscrew the airlock seal on the lid (best method for pouring the water into another container) or unscrew the bottom (keep the chamber upside down for this method).
   e.
 Unscrew the bottom of the chamber to fully drain the water, then place the two chamber parts in the source water.
-    i.
   If you have any organisms secured in the bottom of the chamber, be as swift as possible to minimize time spent out of the water.
-    ii.
+  f.
 Keep the chamber lid very near or loosely on top of the chamber bottom, unscrewed, to not confuse which organism goes in which numbered chamber, while still allowing for water flow until you're ready to move the chambers to the water bath.

 1. Once the source water and water bath are at the desired temperature, follow steps 4-6 in [**Setup**](#Setup) to prepare for your next run.